Edmir-Demaj/quiz-game./readme.md

 ## **4. Results box**
 - At the end of the game user will be provided the final score.
 - User can see how many were correct and how many were incorrect.
+- A message will be displayed based on the final score.
 - Restart button will restart the game starting from score zero.

 ![final results box](assets/images/resultsBox.png)